Soccer players warming up on the field, using a rope ladder.

 The hip joint allows multidirectional movement and rotation, which are used in sprinting, cutting and kicking, so having good hip mobility is important for soccer players.

-How to do it: Choose one or two exercises from this list and add it to your warmup:
+How to do it: Choose one or two exercises from this list to add to your warmup:

 Open/close gates